The Fabulous Foysters

 Featured Image: Mark & John Foyster Dispersal Sale 1992.
 It was a ‘modest catalogue’ of 83 lots.

 The ‘Fabulous Foysters’ burst upon the Australian Racing Industry like an old fashioned gold rush of the 19th century.
 Perhaps a stock market ‘Poseidon Adventure’ boom might be more apposite?
 Bill Casey called it ‘taking racing by storm’.
 In their case it was a rutile fortune and not gold.
 Three of the brothers, the sons of ‘old Jack’, developed thoroughbred studs: Lloyd with ‘Gooree’ at Mudgee, John ‘Guntawang’ at nearby Gulgong and later Mark at ‘Balfour’, Jerrys Plains (formerly ‘Carrington’).
-The final dispersal sale of the interests of Mark & John at the Magic Millions Gold Coast Sales Complex on Wednesday 15 January 1992 brought down the final curtain on the quixotic Foyster saga.
+The final dispersal sale of the interests of Mark & John at the Magic Millions Gold Coast Sales Complex on Wednesday 15 January 1992 brought down the conclusive curtain call on the quixotic Foyster saga.
 It lasted for a bare 25 years?

 Journalist Malcolm Brown hit the nail on the head with his hagiographic obituary to Lloyd Foyster which appeared in the Sydney Morning Herald on the 16th January 2012: ‘Breeder with a taste for risk’